neuefische/wd-flipped-classroom-curriculum/sessions/git-cli-and-remote/git-cli-and-remote.md

 ---

-# Assignment
+# Challenges

 ## Session Notebook

 In this project you will create a markdown based notebook for all your upcoming session notes.
 In this part you will create the folder structure and markdown files, in a future part we will fill up these files with actual content.
 You may only use the terminal for these tasks:

-1. create a folder called `session-notebook`
+1. Create a folder called `session-notebook`
-2. inside this folder, create a folder called `_template`
+2. Inside this folder, create multiple folders, e.g. `html`, `css`, `javascript`.
-3. inside the \_template, create a
+3. Inside each folder, create a `README.md` file, so you can easily watch the Markdown files on GitHub later.
+4. You could also create a `git-cheatsheet.md` file, where you collect all your git commands.

 ## Connect the Session Notebook to GitHub